hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 replicaset.apps/cert-manager-webhook-57b78f476d      1         1         1       18s
 ```

-Below is the deployed self-signed custom resource definition (CRD) *Issuer* in the namespace *nginx-apps* in which you want to generate certificate:
+Below is the deployed self-signed custom resource definition (CRD) *Issuer* in the namespace *nginx-apps* in which you want to generate the certificate:

 ```shell
 $ kubectl get issuer -n nginx-apps